Lyf Hotel room with double bed, sofa

 View Sydney

-A stay at View Sydney will have you within metres of the Harbours Edge and only a couple of minutes from North Sydney Station.
-While the hotel does offer lovely harbour views a budget room here will score you a North Sydney View (i.e no sparkling harbour view from your bedroom window).
+A stay at View Sydney puts you metres from the harbour’s edge and a couple of minutes from North Sydney Station.
+While the hotel offers lovely harbour views, a budget room here gets you a North Sydney view (no sparkling harbour view from your bedroom window).

 View Hotel North Sydney view